Skip to content

 Clinical Doses That Work

-Tart cherry at 40-cherry equivalent per serving delivers the anthocyanin concentration used in both the Howatson and Bowtell studies.
-Magnesium bisglycinate at 200mg supports muscle relaxation between contractions and reduces the cramping and residual tension that compounds DOMS.
+Taurine at 2,000mg matches the dose used in the Ra et al. DOMS study - providing meaningful antioxidant defense at the cellular level.
+Glycine at 3,000mg supports collagen synthesis and connective tissue repair.
+Magnesium bisglycinate at 300mg supports muscle relaxation between contractions and reduces the cramping and residual tension that compounds DOMS.
 L-theanine at 200mg targets the cortisol elevation that amplifies inflammatory signaling after hard training.
-All three at studied doses - not trace amounts.
+All at studied doses - not trace amounts.

 The RCVR Approach

-Tart cherry anthocyanins inhibit COX-1 and COX-2 enzymes - the same pathway targeted by ibuprofen - without blocking the prostaglandins responsible for muscle adaptation signaling.
-This distinction matters: you get the anti-inflammatory effect without the adaptation penalty.
+Taurine acts as a cellular antioxidant - neutralizing exercise-induced reactive oxygen species before they trigger the inflammatory cascade that amplifies soreness.
+Unlike NSAIDs, taurine does not block the prostaglandins responsible for muscle adaptation signaling.
+You get the protective effect without the adaptation penalty.
+Glycine provides the primary building block for collagen - the structural protein your body needs to repair micro-damaged connective tissue.
 Magnesium reduces excess calcium in muscle cells post-exercise, which is the mechanism behind cramp and sustained soreness.
 L-theanine suppresses cortisol-driven inflammatory amplification.
-Drink post-workout and again before bed for maximum coverage across the 24-72 hour DOMS window.
+Drink post-workout for maximum coverage across the 24-72 hour DOMS window.

 Frequently Asked Questions